SopraIt/file_scanner/README.md

 The second step is to provide the filters list to select files for which the `call` method is truthy.

 #### Default
-You can rely on existing filters that select files by:
+If you specify no filters the existing onee will select files by:
 * checking if file is older than *30 days*
 * checking if file size is *smaller than 100 bytes*